cit-upenn/cit-591-projects-fall-2016-swap_notes/README.md

 # Swap Notes

 ## About
-Swap Notes is an application that condenses a PDF file to an abridged version based on user input.
+Swap Notes is an application that creates an abridged version of a PDF file based on user input.

 ## Structure